aajarven/centralized-workflow-exercise/sides/mojo_rojo.md

 - 4-5 garlic cloves
 - 1 tsp salt
-- 1 pimienta palmera
+- 1 pimienta palmera (a Spanish spicy pepper from Canary Islands)
--
--
+- a slice of red pepper
 - 1 tsp cumin
 - 100 ml olive oil
 - a drizzle of white vinegar